Garinish Island, Ilnacullin Italian Garden, Co Cork

 • Restrooms – located near the ferry landing area on the island.

-• Café – a small kiosk offers tea, coffee and light snacks during the summer months.
+• Café – a small kiosk offers tea, coffee and light snacks during the summer months (cash only).

 • Guided Walks – OPW provides free leaflets with suggested routes; audio guides are occasionally available.